fedWikiBackup/howSitesAreBackedUpToThisGithubAccount/README.md

       * back off 2s, 4, 8, 16, 32s if http errors are encountered
         * if the 32s attempt fails (about 1 minute of trying in total), the backup is aborted and will be retried "soon"
       * ~currently does not delete pages that have been removed from the wiki site~
+      * removes pages that havebeen deleted from the wiki site
     * makes a new git commit and pushes the commit to the github repository
     * deletes the local repo when finished